ranareehanaslam/Deploying-GPU-based-Apps-on-AWS-Elastic-Beanstalk/README.md

-# README.md for Deploying GPU-based Apps on AWS Elastic Beanstalk
+# Deploying GPU-based Apps on AWS Elastic Beanstalk

 This README guide outlines the major steps for deploying GPU-based applications using Amazon Elastic Beanstalk, including setting up IAM roles, EC2 instances with GPU support, CUDA drivers, and optional dependencies like FFmpeg.